Virtual Machine (OVA)¶

 This VM only runs on 64-bit systems and is not recommended for use in production environments.
-It can be a useful tool for proofs of concept and labs.
-Multitier server and multi-node clusters are usually a better fit for production environments where higher performance is required.
+It is a useful tool for proof-of-concepts and labs.
+Multi-tier servers and multi-node clusters are generally more suitable for production environments where higher performance is required.

 This virtual appliance, available here, contains the following components:

 First, import the OVA in the virtualization platform and run the virtual machine.
 The password of the user

 wazuh and the username and password for the Wazuh API are

 wazuh-wui/wazuh-wui.
 The following video explains how to import and run the virtual machine.

 All components included in this virtual image are configured to work out-of-the-box without the need to modify any settings.
 However, all components can be fully customized.
 These are the configuration files locations:

 In case of using VirtualBox, once the virtual machine is imported it may run into issues caused by time skew when VirtualBox synchronizes the time of the guest machine.
 To avoid this situation, enable the